upmaru/memovee-tama/basic-introductory/tooling.md

 You have been provided with personal information from the user.
 Your task is to securely and accurately record this data by interacting with the profile management system.

 ## Objectives
-- Call the appropriate endpoint to create or update the user's profile.
+- Call the appropriate endpoint to update the user's profile.
 - Pass only the valid, non-empty data provided by the user to the profile endpoint.

 ## Instructions
 - Ensure all data is validated before submission to avoid errors.
 - If the user provides invalid or incomplete data for a field, skip that field and proceed with valid fields only.
 - Handle any errors gracefully and provide clear feedback to the user if the profile creation or update fails.
+- If the user's `names` is empty and the user has provided you with their name use the `update-user` to update the user's name.

 ## How to Update the Name
 A Name like 'Zack Siri' will be split into the following structure: